General Data

 Getting to Parga poses no particular problems.
 Just be careful, if you come from the west, at the cape that marks the western end of the bay: pass at least a distance of 100 meters from the shore, there are many rocky outcrops.

 Once you reach the bay, you can head immediately to the western part where you will have two options.
-Either drop anchor in the bay, where the bottom is sandy and 5 to 7 meters deep and where you will have a fair amount of shelter from the north and northwest winds (but there is still always some current at night), or look for places inside the breakwater at the western end of the bay; here the depth is about 4 meters and you can moor stern to the dock (sand and kelp bottom).
+Either drop anchor in the bay, where the bottom is sandy and 5 to 7 meters deep and where you will have a fair amount of shelter from the north and northwest winds (but there is still always some current at night), or look for a place inside the breakwater at the western end of the bay; here the depth is about 4 meters and you can moor stern to the dock (sand and kelp bottom).
 Places are few, but good.

 If your boat permits, you can anchor directly on the beach in front of the breakwater: anchor the stern and then bring the bow anchor ashore.
 In summer, most boaters choose this solution, being able to, since inside the breakwater the shelter is perfect and a quiet night is assured.